 With the recent changes in Wisconsin gun laws, many people applied for a concealed carry license without learning the full requirements of the law.
 There are severe, life-changing consequences for intentional or accidental violations.
 If you choose to carry a gun, a good defense lawyer is a necessity.
-Grieve Law will defend you against criminal prosecution for concealed carry Milwaukee charges, intoxicated possession of a firearm or endangering safety by negligent use.
+Grieve Law will defend you against criminal prosecution for concealed carry Milwaukee charges, underage possession, intoxicated possession of a firearm or endangering safety by negligent use.

 Tom Grieve offers free initial consultations for charges related to:

 - Possession of short−barreled shotgun or short−barreled rifle

 - Use or possession of handgun & armor−piercing bullet during a crime

 Grieve Law handles all areas of criminal law, including drunk driving and drug possession.
 If you were pulled over and charged an OWI with a firearm in your possession, contact Grieve Law today.